baxterblk/nfs_smb_master_setup/README.md

-# NFS and SMB Configuration Script
+# NFS and SMB Master Configuration Script

 A user-friendly Bash script to simplify the setup and management of NFS (Network File System) and SMB (Server Message Block) shares on Linux systems (Red Hat and Debian based).
 It provides a menu-driven interface to automate various tasks.